michhar/anomaly-detect-timeseries/README.md

 # Using an LSTM and Other Algorithms for Unsupervised Anomaly Detection

-Using an LSTM (Long-Short Term Memory) algorithm on synthetic time series data for unsupervised anomaly detection.
+Using an LSTM (Long Short-Term Memory) algorithm on synthetic time series data for unsupervised anomaly detection.
 It uses the Mean Squared Error as a measure of outliers in this type of data.

 Some TODO:
 - [x] Keras (TF backend)